 During the reign of Empress Elizabeth, Maximilian Benjamin’s daughter Sarah Elizabeth, Baroness de Bridoire (1733-1817) had become friends with Countess Catherine Vorontsova (1743-1810), a young well-educated intellectual woman who had recently married Prince Mikhail Ivanovich Dashkov (1736–1764) a wealthy Russian nobleman and became Princess Ekaterina Romanova Vorontsova-Dashkova.
 The two women studied mathematics together under teachers from the University of Moscow.
 At the time, women were not allowed to study at the University itself.

-As part of her education, Princess Sophie of Anhalt-Zerbst had changed from being a Lutheran to becoming Russian Orthodox and changed to Catherina.
+As part of her education, Princess Sophie of Anhalt-Zerbst had changed from being a Lutheran to becoming Russian Orthodox and changed her name to Catherina.
 The three women had formed their deep friendship when they were all in their late teens and early twenties and had just finished their private studies.
 They had in common their love of literature, their interest in politics, and the enlightened and liberal political predominantly French writing of the time and their German and French language.
 They all spoke Russian, and, very importantly, they shared their love for sex and men!

 Towards the end of her reign, Empress Elizabeth gave the estate of Ropsha, located about 30 miles from St. Petersburg, to her nephew and heir, the future Peter III.
-It was an estate that had been sequestered by Empress Elizabeth from Prince Romodanovsky and her Chancellor Golovkin.
-Both former owners were involved in a slander conspiracy at the beginning of Empress Elizabeth’s reign and had an as a consequence, lost their properties.
+It was a huge estate that had been sequestered by Empress Elizabeth from Prince Romodanovsky and her Chancellor Golovkin.
+Both former owners were involved in a slander conspiracy at the beginning of Empress Elizabeth’s reign and had as a consequence, lost their properties.

 Sarah Elizabeth, Countess Bridoire, heard of Peter III’s death and the elevation of Catherine the Great to the throne through her friend Countess Catherine Vorontsova Dashkova, in a letter she received from her, dated July 20, 1762.